Powerlearnproject/se-day1-assignment-wizerdy44/README.md

 _____________________________________________________________________________________________________
 #PART 1: Introduction to Software Engineering
 _____________________________________________________________________________________________________
-QUIZ: Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry.

 ANSWER: Software engineering is the disciplined approach to designing, developing, testing, and maintaining software using engineering principles to ensure quality, reliability, and
         efficiency.
 It is crucial in the technology industry as it builds robust, secure software while reducing costs and speeding up delivery.
 It enables scalability and flexibility to adapt to user demands and changing requirements.
 Additionally, it simplifies maintenance and updates, ensuring software remains functional and relevant.
 By fostering rapid development of complex systems, software engineering drives technological innovation and enhances user experiences.
 **************************************************************************************************
-QUIZ: Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering.

 ANSWER: Introduction of Structured Programming (1960s-1970s): This milestone emphasized the use of clear control structures like loops and conditionals, reducing spaghetti code and
         improving code readability and maintainability.
 It laid the foundation for modern programming practices.